flyx/emerald/README.md

 ### HTML tags

-Currently, only a small list of HTML tags are supported, most of them are used in the example above.
-More will be added.
-There are two ways of specifying HTML
+All HTML tags that are valid HTML 5 are allowed.
+Deprecated tags and attributes are *not* allowed.
+There are two ways to add HTML tags:
-tags:

  * As block nodes: The HTML nodes start a block, which contains the content of the node.